lawrencerowland/lawrencerowland.github.io/_posts/2020-05-05-Applying Machine Learning at different levels.md

 1. PMO and CENTRE OF EXCELLENCE.
 NLP applied to boost taxonomic and semantic approaches to curating body of project practice for the orgranisation.

-## Applying machine learning on top of graph databases
-Some machine learning approaches make the most of the extra context provided by graph databases, specifically in terms of which relationships are meaningful.